xcibe95x/Digital-Geiger-Counter/README.md

 # Easy DIY Geiger Counter (Work in Progress)

+## The Repository is not dead, it's just in Queue i have so many other things to do, and i also ordered a new sample to do better test.

 ## This counter is now inspired by Imagesco GCA-06W Design and Functioning

 ## Consider getting yourself a cheap SBM-20 and don't waste money on the SI3BG